Jason Boesel

-Jason Lyon Boesel (born 1977/1978) is an American musician, songwriter and producer based in Los Angeles.
+Jason Lyon Boesel (born August 17, 1977) is an American musician, songwriter and producer based in Los Angeles.
 He was the drummer for Rilo Kiley and has also played with The Elected and Conor Oberst and the Mystic Valley Band.

 Bands

 He also drummed in the Bright Eyes touring band during their 2005 tour, and went on to write the liner notes for the consequent Bright Eyes live album, Motion Sickness and contributing to Bright Eyes' 2007 record, Cassadaga.
-From December 2007, he has played with Bright Eyes' Conor Oberst in Conor Oberst and the Mystic Valley Band, with whom Bosel wrote and sings lead for 2 tracks on their 2009 album Outer South.
+From December 2007, he has played with Bright Eyes' Conor Oberst in Conor Oberst and the Mystic Valley Band, with whom Boesel wrote and sings lead for 2 tracks on their 2009 album Outer South.

 On January 12, 2010, Boesel released his debut solo album 'Hustler's Son' via Team Love.